-cases that include several key aspects discussed throughout the paper, in a simple and efficient way to demonstrate different challenges and characteristics of large-scale aggregation of controllable devices of a stochastic nature.
+We now extend the simulation to a simple two-bus scenario with inclusion of the aggregated models described in Section VIII-A. This leads to create study cases that include several key aspects discussed throughout the paper, and to demonstrate in a simple and efficient way the challenges and characteristics of large-scale aggregation of controllable devices with stochastic nature.

 The system is composed of a swing bus connected to a second bus via a transmission line.
-The second bus has loads connected directly to it, which is shown in Fig. 15.
+The second bus has loads connected directly to it, which is shown in Fig. 17.
 Two hundred devices (average size of 5 kW) are connected to the second bus, where half of those are controllable devices and the other half have a non-controllable demand.
-They all have the discrete behavior presented in Section VI-A; the devices have, on average, a 50% duty cycle - and, as previously, their size, duty-cycle, activation time and periodicity are randomly assigned according to normal distributions, to better account for deviations in real-world scenarios.
+They all have the discrete behavior presented in Section VIII-A; the devices have, on average, a 50% duty cycle - and, as previously, their size, duty-cycle, activation time and periodicity are randomly assigned according to normal distributions, to better account for deviations in real-world scenarios.

 We describe an agnostic approach that allows for the discussion of different characteristics while using the same system settings.
-Nevertheless, the same logic shown throughout most study cases can be applied to any time scale, for a variety of suitable ancillary services, using any activation settings.
-For our analysis, let us assume that the controllable devices are set to turn off when the voltage on the second bus dips below 0.95 pu.
-A fault occurs at the swing bus, at time period $\tau = 18.^2$ This reduces the swing bus voltage, consequently causing a voltage drop on the second bus.
-The controllable devices respond by turning off; meanwhile, if the voltage on the second bus is restored above the 0.95 pu limit, controllable
+Nevertheless, the same logic shown throughout most study cases can be applied to any time scale, for a variety of suitable ancillary services, using any activation settings2.
+Let us assume that the controllable devices are set to turn off when the voltage on the second bus dips below 0.95 pu.
+A fault occurs at the swing bus, at time period $\tau=18.^3$ This reduces the swing bus voltage, consequently causing a voltage drop on the second bus.
+The controllable devices respond by turning off; meanwhile, if the voltage on the second bus is restored above the 0.95 pu limit, controllable devices might turn on again.
+In both Figs. 18 and 19, the top plot depicts